tinygo-org/tinygo-site/README.md

 Once the site code is running locally, you can navigate to it by going to http://localhost:1313

-## Deploy to GH Pages
+## Deploy to Netlify

-Perform the one time setup of getting the `gh-pages` branch into your local tree:

-    git checkout gh-pages
-    git checkout master

-Now, assuming you have the correct permissions, you can deploy the site code.

-Commit all changes to master.

-Run `publish.sh` script.
+Pushing to the `master` branch automatically deploys the latest site to Netlify.

 That's it.